grablab/openhand-hardware/README.md

 =======

 To start, open up the assembly files for the various hands.
 Complete sets of stl's should be in each hand directory.

+Note that most Solidworks parts have dependencies on other parts.
+To avoid warnings/errors when opening assemblies, be sure to have "Load referenced documents" set to "All" in Options>>External References